 The Secret Is Using Silver Metal Clay

 Silver clay is a unique jewelry making material that lets you create pure silver metal jewelry using many of the same simple techniques used to shape polymer clay or modeling clay.
 In case you're not yet familiar with metal clay, let me take a moment to tell you a bit about this wonderful jewelry making material .

-Fine silver "metal clay" isn't actually clay at all - it's pure silver metal (99.9% silver) in a malleable, clay-like form.
-(Sterling silver is only 92.5% silver; the other 7.5% is copper.)
-You can sculpt metal clay with your fingers, roll it out into sheets, form it into balls, rods or ropes, impress it with nearly any texture you wish, carve it, drill it, sand it, set gemstones into it, and much more.
-Once you have created, refined and perfected your piece, you allow it to dry and the water evaporates.
+Fine silver "metal clay" isn't actually clay at all.
+It's pure silver metal (99.9% silver vs. sterling, which is only 92.5% silver) in a malleable, clay-like form.
+You can sculpt this form of silver, roll it into sheets, form it into balls, rods or ropes, impress it with nearly any texture you wish, carve it, drill it, sand it, set gemstones into it, and much more.
+Once the piece has been formed and perfected, it is left to dry so the water evaporates.
 Then the piece is fired it at high heat in a kiln or with a handheld butane kitchen torch to burn off the organic binder, leaving behind only the pure silver metal.
 It's a magical process!
 Not quite "spinning straw into gold," but an experience that feels almost like alchemy.

 What's Your Experience with Silver Metal Clay?